 We mentioned that Differin can give rise to the ‘Differin purge’, and even though it isn't a sign that the skin is actually getting worse, it's still very unpleasant for the acne sufferer - so how long does it take to push through the purge and see positive results?

-Well, when you first start applying Differin on a daily basis, there's an excellent chance that you'll see some results within a week, and possibly even a significant reduction.
-This is a great thing, but it's also a false dawn of sorts because of what follows, and it's important not to get too excited at this stage.
+Well, when you first start applying Differin daily, there's an excellent chance that you'll see some results within a week, and possibly even a significant reduction.
+This is a great thing, but it's also false dawn of sorts because of what follows, and it's important not to get too excited at this stage.

 This is because the second week is likely to see the acne return, either slightly or in full force (it will depend on the severity of your case): with the blockage removed and the top layers of skin cleared, the clogged pores in lower layers will quickly reach the surface and leave the skin vulnerable once again.

-The reason this purging phase is threatening is that it can lead acne sufferers to think that the Differin isn't actually going to work, causing them to stop applying it and seek alternative treatment.
+This purging phase is threatening because it can lead acne sufferers to think that the Differin isn't actually going to work, causing them to stop applying it and seek alternative treatment.
 While Differin isn't right for everyone, you should have your symptoms inspected before you even think about discontinuing treatment.

 In most cases, all that must be done to escape the purge is to endure it for a week or so.
 Once all the blockages lurking beneath the surface have been cleared, the skin can begin to truly get better, and Differin shines in this regard - users often continue to see improvement for many months after beginning treatment.

 How to tell if you're suffering a reaction

 Because of the Differin purge causing the acne to (seemingly) return, it can be difficult for a Differin user to tell when they're suffering an actual reaction to the treatment.
 There are four situations in which you should have your symptoms inspected by a medical professional:

 - You break out in new areas.
 The Differin purge will only bring existing blockages to the surface, not create new ones.